-At last!
-Strawberries are back in the grocery stores!
-Soon local farmers will have their produce stands on the sides of the road.
-And on their displays will be succulent, bright red strawberries!!
+Found these at the grocery store yesterday.
 This is a time I look forward to.
 The fruity aroma, sweet taste and the bright red color of these fruits make me eager to take them home, prepare them, smell, and taste them.
 Of course I end up eating more than I store for later; well at least the first batch.

 The First Man and Woman

 When Creator made the new world, he placed First Man and First Woman in a beautiful part of the land.
-There were mountains with wild game for food and timber for fires and building homes.
-There were rivers with fresh water and fish.
+There were mountains with wild game for food and using hides to build homes.
+There were rivers with fresh water filled with fish.
 Everything they needed was nearby.

 Just as their world was new and wonderful so was their relationship.
 They walked hand in hand by the blue streams and along mountain paths, enjoying each other’s company and their new home.
 They ate from the earth’s bounty; but of all the fruits and root vegetables they found, there were no strawberries.